 Procrastination

-Are you feeling overwhelmed by your studies?
-Do you postpone tasks until the last minute despite knowing about the negative consequences it will bring?
-If so, you are dealing with procrastination.
-An unwelcome guest in many students’ lives, but there are strategies to manage it.
+Do you feel overwhelmed by your studies?
+Do you put off doing assignments until the last minute even though you know it leads to negative consequences?
+Then you are procrastinating.
+Procrastination is an unwelcome guest in many students’ lives, but there are strategies you can use to reduce the problem.

 Several reasons for procrastination